 Below is a slideshow of select pages of our wireframe mock ups.
 Jakob, our other UI designer, pulled together a great first run of the product.
 From that starting place I took over to rethink navigation, add in new data entry pages and form creators, rework the flow around and program/component/data point entry, and overall polished the UI to ensure it reflected the company's goals and was consistent with user needs we learned from the interview stage.

 THANKS FOR MAKING IT TO THE END!

 The above case study represents the work I did for MARK Labs during the Techstars accelerator program.
-The company is based between DC and London and working launch a product in the coming months.
+The company is based between DC and London.
 For more information about the company please visit their website.